Tommy's PregnancyHub

 • cleft lip.

-There may also be an increased risk of problems with the baby’s learning and development, including:
+There may also be an increased risk of problems with the baby’s learning and development, such as:

 • poor language skills (speaking and understanding)